 - 2 tablespoon peanut butter use natural peanut butter

 - 1,5 cups dairy-free vanilla ice cream

 - 1 banana ripe, chilled but not frozen

-- TOPPINGS: a scoop of dairy-free vanilla ice cream, 1 tsp desiccated coconut, 1 tsp cocoa nibs, 1 tsp peanut butter sauce or chocolate sauce optional
+- TOPPINGS: a scoop of dairy-free vanilla ice cream, 1 teaspoon desiccated coconut, 1 teaspoon cocoa nibs, 1 teaspoon peanut butter sauce or chocolate sauce optional

 - Add all your ingredients (except toppings) to your blender.

 - Blend at high speed for 2 minutes until completely smooth.

 - Pour into 2 glasses.
 Add a scoop of ice cream to each glass and top off with toppings of choice.